GabrielaBragaFonseca/Cross-docking-Problems/README.md

 # Cross-docking-Problems
 ## Instances
-In this repository, you will find the codes and instances used in the article:
+In this repository, you will find the codes and instances used in the articles:

 #### A hybrid Lagrangian metaheuristic for the cross-docking flow-shop scheduling problem.
 Fonseca, G.B.;  Nogueira, T.H. and Ravetti, M.G.
 Submitted, 2018.
 #### Cota, P. M. ; Gimenez, B.M.R. ; Araujo, D. P.M. ; Nogueira, T.H. ; Souza, M.C.; Ravetti, MG.
 Time-indexed formulation and polynomial time heuristic for a multi-dock truck scheduling problem in a cross-docking centre.
 Computers & Industrial Engineering, v.
 95, p.
 135-143, 2016